Welcome to the farrio project!

 farrio Kick-Off workshop at Goethe-University Frankfurt

-For our first workshop we wanted to bring together and connect scholars working on the far right and/or change in international institutions from different angles and engage with their work in the field.
-In addition, we were looking for input and feedback on our project.
-We used this first workshop to present the project, and in particular discuss our data collection and analysis.
-The workshop held six sessions with varying presenters and discussants, giving all of the participants the opportunity to show their individual contributions and engage in discussions.
+For our first workshop, we aimed to bring together scholars working on the far right and/or change in international institutions from diverse perspectives.
+The workshop consisted of six sessions, each featuring varying presenters and discussants, providing all participants with the opportunity to showcase their individual contributions and engage in discussions.

 We would like to thank all of the participants for their valuable contributions to this successful workshop!